7 Exercises to Do Everyday – Introduction

 How to do it:

-- Hang from an overhead bar using an overhand, slightly wider than shoulder width grip (pull-ups) or an underhand, less than shoulder width grip (chin-ups).
+- Hang from an overhead bar using an overhand, slightly wider than shoulder-width grip (pull-ups) or an underhand, narrower grip (chin-ups).

 Alternatives and variations: